Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 Thank you so much to everyone who helped me in this project.

+- Corey Shafer from YouTube [Python OOP Tutorial Playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc).
+Nothing about classes, or Python in general, really clicked until these.
+I should have made time to watch them earlier.

 - David Bowers, my Code Institute Mentor, thank you for your patience in the face of my panic and hopelessness.

 - Rohit Sharma, for fitting me in for an extra mentor session to help me simplify the tangle I created.